 Lions clubs are neither religious, political nor organized for business purposes.
 The clubs exist so that members may pool their skills, talents and resources for the betterment of the community.
 Click the following link to visit the Lions International Web Site.

 The Glandorf Lions Club was chartered in 1979.
 Since that time our members have raised and distributed hundreds of thousands of dollars in charitable grants to non-profit service agencies and local community projects.
 The Glandorf Lions:

-- Provide support for the community by operating the park concession stand, providing assistance at the Calvary Manor picnic and Men's Society Father and Son Breakfast, picking up trash for the Adopt-a-Highway program and much more.
+- Provide support for the community by operating the park concession stand, providing assistance at the Men's Society Father and Son Breakfast, picking up trash for the Adopt-a-Highway program and much more.

 - Sponsor fund-raisers (including Chicken BBQs and bus excursions) in order to donate to many different eye-related serive agencies and numerous community needs.
 These include, to name just a few, lights for the park, Post-Prom, Special Olympics and muscle therapy for a needy child.

 Regular meetings are at 7:30 pm on the 2nd Monday of the month at the Glandorf City Building.
 Visitors are always welcome at these open meetings which consist of brief business reports, an occasional featured speaker, raffles, and spirited camaraderie.
 Casual attire is the rule.
 Annual dues are only $40.00.
 We welcome new members - please consider joining this 44-member club.